 - I use black lentils because I like the texture better than brown or green lentils.
 They are firmer and almost nutty.

 - Black lentils can be tricky to find.
 I source mine on (affiliate link) Amazon.<

 - Use a large enough saute pan that everything will easily fit.
-If your saute pan is not extra-large, then transfer to a large bowl and gently toss everything together.

 - Shallots – you can sub in regular onion as in the original recipe.
 I personally like the flavor of a shallot better for this recipe though.